KiCad/kicad-doc/src/rest/eeschema/source/eeschema_chapter11.rst

-*   The
-    component
-    value is +5V.
+*   The component value is +5V.

-*   The
-    component
-    reference is #+5V.
-The reference text
-    i
-    s no importance except the first character which must be “
+*   The component reference is #+5V.
+The reference text i s no importance except the first character which must be “ #” to indicate that the component is a power symbol.
+By convention, every component in which the reference field starts with a '#' will not appear in the component list or in the netlist and the reference is declared as invisible.
-    #”
-    to indicate that the component is a power symbol
-    .
-    By convention, every component
-    in
-    which
-    the
-    reference
-    field
-    starts with
-    a '#'
-    will
-    not
-    appear in the component list or in the netlist and
-    the reference is declared
-    as
-    invisible.

-An easier method to
-creat
-e
-of a new power
-port symbol is
-to
-use another symbol as model.
+An easier method to creat e of a new power port symbol is to use another symbol as model.

 You just need to:

-*   Load
-    an existing power symbol
+*   Load an existing power symbol.
-    .

-*   Ed
-    it the pin name w
+*   Ed it the pin name w ith name of the new power symbol.
-    ith
-    name of
-    the
-    new power
-    symbol
-    .

-*   Edit the
-    v
-    alue
-    field to the
-    sa
-    me name as the pin, if you want to display the power port value.
+*   Edit the v alue field to the sa me name as the pin, if you want to display the power port value.

 *   Save the new component.